raicool/MK7-Ghost-Manager/README.md

 ```

 ### Windows
-the ghost manager required Visual C++ 2015 and 2019 redistributables to be installed
+the ghost manager requires Visual C++ 2015 and 2019 redistributables to be installed